Unix Engineer - IT-Online

-Our client is looking for a Unix Engineer to join their AIX team within the infrastructure and operations division.
+Our client is looking for a Unix engineer to join their Linux team within the infrastructure and operations division.

 Purpose of the role: